-Function Description Password authentication Password_Setup: Setup of the device's Password.
-Password_Update: Update of the device's Password.
-Password_Verify: Authentication of the User using Password.
-Password_Delete: Removal of the Password Biometric authentication Bio_Enroll: Enrollment of biometrics credential (first, or additional).
-Bio_Update: Update of Biometrics.
-Bio_Verify: Authentication of the User using a Biometrics.
+Function Description Password authentica- Password_Setup: Setup of the device's password. tion Password_Update: Update of the device's password.
+Password_Verify: Authentication of the User using their password.
+Password_Delete: Removal of the password Biometric authentication Bio_Enroll: Enrollment of biometrics credential (first, or additional).